nikbearbrown/botspeak/chapters/01-the-loop-and-the-three-modes.md

 ### Application

 **4. Diagnose the skip.** Here is a prompt sent to a language model: *"Write something about our Q3 results."* Which Loop step was skipped before this prompt was written?
 Rewrite the prompt to correct for the skip.
-Your rewritten prompt should be at least 80 words and should include at minimum: the intended audience, the task's purpose, the desired structure, and one explicit constraint on what the model should not do. *(Tests: ability to apply Specification in practice, not just recognize it in theory.)*
+Your rewritten prompt should be at least 80 words and must include: the intended audience, the task's purpose, the desired structure, and one explicit constraint on what the model should not do. *(Tests: ability to apply Specification in practice, not just recognize it in theory.)*

 **5. Identify the failure shape.** A colleague hands you a model-generated paragraph that includes the sentence: *"According to a 2021 McKinsey survey, 73% of executives reported that AI integration had reduced operational costs by an average of 34%."* Describe in concrete terms what kind of error this might be, why the model would produce it whether or not the underlying data is real, and what verification step you would take before including it in a deliverable. *(Tests: application of Discernment — recognizing the placeholder-number failure shape.)*

 **6. Reweight the Loop.** Priya's team wants to automate the weekly competitive scan she currently does manually.
-The scan pulls news and analyst reports on five competitors and produces a one-page summary.
 Write a brief specification (150–200 words) for the automated version.
-Your specification must address: what the model should produce, what sources it should and should not use, what a failure output looks like (so a downstream reviewer can catch it), and how often a human should review a sample of outputs to catch systematic error. *(Tests: ability to adapt Specification and Diligence for the Automation mode.)*
+Your specification must address: what the model should produce, what sources it should and should not use, what a failure output looks like so a downstream reviewer can catch it, and how often a human should review a sample of outputs to catch systematic error. *(Tests: ability to adapt Specification and Diligence for Automation mode.)*

 ---